-Dr. Linda Mancillas is an assistant professor of political science in the School of Liberal Arts at Georgia Gwinnett College.
-She teaches Introduction to American Government, Honors American Government, Judicial Process, and Women & Politics courses.
+Dr. Linda Mancillas is an associate professor of political science in the School of Liberal Arts at Georgia Gwinnett College.
+She teaches Introduction to American Government, Honors American Government, American Judicial Process, and Women & Politics courses.
 In 2015, Mancillas was appointed chair of the American Political Science Association Committee on the Status of Latinos y Latinas in the Profession.
-Mancillas is a member of the GGC Faculty Senate, the GGC Honor’s Council, the Environmental Studies Program Committee and is faculty advisor to the GGC Democrats.
-She served on the SLA Dean’s search committee in 2013.
+She is a member of the GGC Faculty Senate and the GGC Honor’s Council.
+She served as faculty advisor to the GGC Democrats and to the Grizzly New Network.

 Mancillas was a 2010 Women’s Research and Education Institute Congressional Fellow (WREI) working on education policy issues in the Washington, D.C. office of Representative Bobby Scott (D-VA3rd).
 As a doctoral student at American University, Mancillas received the campus-wide 2008 Alice Paul Award and the 2005 Women & Politics Institute’s Outstanding Graduate Student Award.